tomiwaajayi/cw-challenge/README.md

 1. Some images don't have locations returned from the API and for such images, I use "Somewhere on earth" as the location when rendering the views
 2. There's an overlay at the bottom of the images where the Image author and location are shown to give the text good contrast.
 3. There is a lazy-load fuction in the directives folder which sets up the "lazy-load" directive to be used in the ImageItem.vue component.
 The directive is declared globally in the main.js file.
-4. There is an "event-bus" file (EventBus.js) is in the services folder.
-I decided to use an "event-bus" since only two sibling components were communicating and it seemed quite overkill to have used Vuex.
+4. I used VueX to manage the global state in the application
-5. Also in the services folder, the unsplash.js file is where I have defined my GET function for searching images based on the search parameter.
-The function is then imported into the SearchSection.vue component.
+5. In the services folder, the unsplash.js file is where I have defined my GET function for searching images based on the search parameter.
+The function is then used in VueX action to search for the images
 6. On app load, images are fecthed from the API with "African" as the search query and "latest" as the search filter.
 After app load, all images searched are filtered by "most relevant".
 7. Images only load when they are visible in the viewport. (this is handled by the "lazy-load" directive)
 8. PRETTY MUCH ALL EDGE CASES ARE TAKEN CARE OF :)